-Parents always make their children’s well-being their number on concern.
+Parents always make their children’s well-being their number one concern.
 As children get older, they often experiment with drugs and alcohol.
 However, no parent ever dreams that that experimentation will turn into drug and/or alcohol addictions.
 Unfortunately, it can, and it often does.

 Many parents are right there beside their children along for the rollercoaster ride—whether it is talking, yelling, crying, praying, begging, and/or pleading.
 Parents try to save their children from themselves, but the thing is that the child needs to want to be saved before you, as a parent, can do anything for them.
+Unfortunately, this is the harsh truth for the parents of an addict.

 The best thing that you can do, as a parent, is to trust your gut instincts early on.
 If you suspect that your child has a problem, trust that feeling that you have.
 Rather than paying attention to what your child is saying, pay attention to your child’s actions.